dominodatalab/cucu/docker/domino-cucu-standalone-chrome/README.md

 docker/domino-cucu-standalone-chrome/build-docker.sh
 ```

+## Hardware Requirements

+Based on experiments with the e2e-tests project, to run this container a MacBook with a 2.6 GHz 6-Core Intel Core i7,
+the Docker engine must be configured to use 12 CPUs.
+It will not consistently use all this CPU capacity, but there are
+spikes of activity, where it will result in "script timeout" errors, if the CPU capacity is insufficient.
+It is not
+clear which Domino hardware tier it requires, but most likely a fairly beefy one.

 ## Running Tests on the Command Line

 To run tests on the command line, first you will need to start the container with a test project directory mounted as a